marceloicampos/app-docker-nodejs-mongo/README.md

     docker compose up

-_Access the mongo-express under http://localhost:8081 from your browser_
+_Access the mongo-express under http://localhost:8081 from your browser login root password 123456_

 Step 2: in mongo-express UI - create a new database "my-db"